jcorioland/purview-serverless/README.md

 2. Access the Purview instance via the portal.

-   Select "Open Purview Studio" or [open Azure Purview's home page](https://ms.web.purview.azure.com/) and choose the instance that you deployed.
+   Select "Open Purview Studio" or [open Azure Purview's home page](https://web.purview.azure.com/) and choose the instance that you deployed.

 3. Inside Purview Studio, go to the collections:

     ![Azure Purview Collections menu](./.assets/purview-collections.png)

     Select the root collection, and go on the "Role assignments" tab.
-    Add the Function App in the following roles: Collection admins, Data source admins, Data curators, Data readers.
+    Add the Function App (using its name) in the following roles: Collection admins, Data source admins, Data curators, Data readers.

 ##  Running the functions